raisedbyfinches/dio/README.md

 ## Installation

-Each language's tools will live on their own branches.
-To install them use the instructions below.

-### Python

-I recommend managing `dio` as a dependency using [poetry](https://python-poetry.org/) or [uv](https://docs.astral.sh/uv/).
+For python installation I recommend managing `dio` as a dependency using [poetry](https://python-poetry.org/) or [uv](https://docs.astral.sh/uv/).
 You can add it to your project dependencies using one of the following.

 #### Poetry